-Unless the context indicates otherwise, as used herein, the terms "we," "us," "EchoStar," the "Company" and "our" refer to EchoStar Corporation and its subsidiaries.
+Unless the context indicates otherwise, as used herein, the terms "we," "us," "HSS," the "Company" and "our" refer to Hughes Satellite Systems Corporation and its subsidiaries.
 References to "\$" are to United States ("U.S.") dollars.
-The following management's discussion and analysis of our financial condition and results of operations should be read in conjunction with our accompanying Consolidated Financial Statements and notes thereto included elsewhere in this Annual Report on Form 10-K ("Form 10-K").
-This management's discussion and analysis is intended to help provide an understanding of our financial condition, changes in our financial condition and our results of operations.
-Many of the statements in this management's discussion and analysis are forward-looking statements that involve assumptions and are subject to risks and uncertainties that are often difficult to predict and beyond our control.
+The following management's narrative analysis of results of operations should be read in conjunction with our accompanying Consolidated Financial Statements and notes thereto included elsewhere in this Annual Report on Form 10-K ("Form 10-K").
+This management's narrative analysis is intended to help provide an understanding of our financial condition, changes in our financial condition and our results of operations.
+Many of the statements in this management's narrative analysis are forward-looking statements that involve assumptions and are subject to risks and uncertainties that are often difficult to predict and beyond our control.
 Actual results could differ materially from those expressed or implied by such forward-looking statements.
 See Disclosure Regarding Forward-Looking Statements in this Form 10-K for further discussion.
 For a discussion of additional risks, uncertainties and other factors that could impact our results of operations or financial condition, see the caption Risk Factors in Item 1A of this Form 10-K. Further, such forward-looking statements speak only as of the date of this Form 10-K and we undertake no obligation to update them.